carlacotas/google-data-analytics-capstone-case-study-trackA-cyclistic/README.md

 ![image](https://github.com/user-attachments/assets/9fc2cd5a-65bf-4782-bab3-b25a979eae11)

-Then the large dataframe can be verified to check very quickly to get a better data sensitivity.
+Then the large dataframe can be verified to check very quickly uniformities and to get a better data sensitivity.

 ```
 colnames(CyclisticTripData)